ibm-cloud-docs/CDN/rules-and-naming-conventions.md

   * cannot end with a period (.)
   * cannot contain `*`

-**NOTE**: Purge is only allowed for single files.
-Directory level purge is not supported at this time.
+**NOTE**: Purge is allowed for single files only.
+Directory-level purge is not supported at this time.

 ## For the **Add Origin** command, are there any rules to follow for the Path string?
 For **Add Origin**, the path is **mandatory**.
 Also if your CDN was created with a path, the path for **Add Origin** must start with the CDN path as the prefix.
 For example, if the CDN path was specified as `/storage`, to invoke **Add Origin** with a path called `/examplePath`, the path provided would be `/storage/examplePath`.